GabeStah/dgraph-twitter-clone/tutorial/content/part-3-client/index.md

 }
 ```

-As mentioned above, the purpose of a reducer to change state is that it accepts an action and, based on what that action tells it, makes changes to the state.
-Thus, our simple `Action` class accepts an action type of `ActionType`, which is an enum of explicit options.
+As mentioned above, the purpose of a reducer to change state is that it accepts an action and, based on what that action tells it, makes changes to the state. **Critically**, a reducer is meant to be [idempotent](https://en.wikipedia.org/wiki/Idempotence), meaning repeated calls to the same reducer with the same arguments should _always_ result in the same outcome.
+Another common term for this type of code is a **pure function**.
+Simply put, your reducer logic should have no side effects.

+So, our simple `Action` class accepts an `ActionType`, which is an enum of explicit options.
 It also accepts an optional payload, which will be used for additional parameters when necessary.

-Now let's see how the reducer uses our `Action` and `State` class to mutate application state -- let's [check out](https://github.com/GabeStah/dgraph-twitter-clone/blob/master/client/src/reducers/base/Reducer.ts) `client/src/reducers/base/Reducer.ts`.
+Now let's see how the reducer uses our `Action` and `State` class to mutate application state by [checking out](https://github.com/GabeStah/dgraph-twitter-clone/blob/master/client/src/reducers/base/Reducer.ts) `client/src/reducers/base/Reducer.ts`.

 ```ts
 // File: client/src/reducers/base/Reducer.ts